 - Don’t light crackers while holding them in your hands.
 Always keep a safe distance from the cracker while lighting.
 Exercise daredevilry in more secure and productive activities.

 - Avoid loose clothes as they can catch fire quickly.
-Do not wear synthetic and silk clothes.
+Do not wear clothes made of silk and synthetic material.

 - Do not use matches or lighters to light up the crackers.

 - Do not experiment with firecrackers or make your own crackers.

 - Do not burst crackers on roads as it can cause accidents.

 - Do not give your younger children crackers that can explode, instead let them light sparklers and other gentler and safer fireworks.